dominikduda/advent_of_code_solutions/README.md

 **--- Part Two ---**

-The next year, to speed up the process, Santa creates a robot version of himself, Robo-Santa, to deliver presents with him.
+The next year, to speed up the process, Santa creates a robot version of himself, **Robo-Santa**, to deliver presents with him.

 Santa and Robo-Santa start at the same location (delivering two presents to the same starting house), then take turns moving based on instructions from the elf, who is eggnoggedly reading from the same script as the previous year.

-This year, how many houses receive at least one present?
+This year, how many houses receive **at least one present**?

 For example: